meilisearch/documentation/reference/features/configuration.md

 **Default value**: `None`
 **Expected value**: an alphanumeric string

 Sets the instance's master key, automatically protecting all routes except [`GET /health`](/reference/api/health.md).
-It gives access to the [`/keys` endpoint](/reference/api/keys.md) allowing you to create, update, and delete API keys.
+This means you will need an API key to access endpoints such as `POST /search` and `GET /documents`.
+[You can read more about security keys in MeiliSearch in our dedicated guide.](/reference/features/security.md)

 ::: note
 You must supply an alphanumeric string when using this option.